A Law of Data Separation in Deep Learning: Insights from the Law

-The perturbation term $R\left(\frac{D_{t-1}}{D_t} + \frac{D_{t-2}}{D_{t-1}} + \cdots + \frac{D_0}{D_1}\right)\epsilon$ is minimized in absolute value when $\frac{D_t}{D_{t-1}} = \frac{D_{t-1}}{D_{t-2}} = \cdots =\frac{D_1}{D_0}$.
-This is precisely the case when the equi-separation law holds.
-Thus, the data separation ability of the classifier is not very sensitive to perturbations in network weights when the law manifests.
+This condition is precisely the case when the equi-separation law holds.
+Thus, the data separation ability of the classifier is not very sensitive to perturbations in network weights when the law emerges.
 Therefore, to improve the robustness, we need to train a neural network at least until the law of equi-separation comes into effect.
-In the literature, however, connections with robustness are often established through loss functions rather than data separation~\cite{bubeck2021universal}.
+In the literature, however, connections with robustness are often established through loss functions rather than the data separation perspective~\cite{bubeck2021universal}.

+This proposition suggests that the law of equi-separation could be considered a demonstration of the neural networks' ``homogeneity'' across all layers.
+An essential component in the derivation of Proposition~\ref{prop} involves the assumption that the magnitude of the perturbation remains uniform across all layers, as seen from Eq.~\ref{eq:homo}.
+Even though it is improbable for the perturbation to remain constant in practice, it is intriguing to note that the emergence of this law is contingent on the use of batch normalization \citep{ioffe2015batch}, which enhances the homogeneity of the networks in a certain sense.
+Indeed, Fig.~S10 in SI Appendix shows that the law does not appear when batch normalization is not used.

 The law of equi-separation can also shed light on the out-of-sample performance of neural networks.
-Figure~\ref{fig:law-generalization} considers two neural networks where one exhibits the law of equi-separation and the other does not.
+Fig.~\ref{fig:law-generalization_main} considers two neural networks where one exhibits the law of equi-separation and the other does not.
 The results of our experiments showed that the former one has better test performance.
 Although this law is sometimes not observed in neural networks with good test performance, interestingly, one can fine-tune the parameters to reactivate the law with about the same or better test performance.

 Moreover, the law of equi-separation can be potentially used to facilitate the training of transfer learning.
 In transfer learning, for example, bottom layers trained from an upstream task can form part of a network that will be trained on a downstream task.
 A challenge arising in practice is how to balance between the training times on the source and the target.
 In light of the law of equi-separation, a sensible balance is to find when the improvement in reducing separation fuzziness is roughly the same between the bottom and top layers.